flakjakk/working-band/docs/source/prac.rst

 At the group level
 ==================

+Practise time together is critical for a band.
+The two biggest problems with regard to practising though, are time and space.
+Having said that, there is no substitute for a regularly scheduled practise.
+It's much easier to plan ahead when you know that, say, your Tuesday nights are booked up.
+Whether you get together once a week or once a month is not the issue, that you get together is.

-One of the critical elements for any band / group.
-If you don't practise together you will never be tight, and tight is right.
-Practise time can also be used for experimentation within the group - try new leads / harmonies / feels etc.
+The less you practise together the less tight you'll be when on stage. and practise time can also be used for experimentation within the group - try new songs / leads / harmonies / feels etc. The trick is to feel each other out, push each other [and by extension the band] into new territory.
+Open up new possibilities.
+But you can only do this correctly if you are working off the strong foundation supplied by a large repertoire.
+Too much speculative experimentation in the practise room can make a band's presentation unstable.

+.. note::   Tip: A metronome is an invaluable tool and you should always use it when practising.
+You can get these at any music shop - so do it !

 As individuals
 ==============

-.. note::   Tip: A metronome is an invaluable tool and you should always use it when practising.
-You can get these at any music shop - so do it !
+Personal improvement is an ongoing effort.
+It's easy to slip into the routine of banging out the notes every night, especially if you know the material well.
+What you should be doing is thinking about how you can improve your part in such a way that it adds to the whole; takes the band up a notch in some small way.
+There are many ways to do this.

 More you can do . .
 ===================